json-api/json-api/format/index.md

 <!-- </div> -->

 A compound document **MUST NOT** include more than one resource object for each `type` and `id` pair.
+### Meta information <a href="#document-structure-meta" id="document-structure-meta" class="headerlink"></a>

+As discussed above, the document **MAY** be extended to include meta-information in several locations: at the top-level, within resource objects, and within link objects.

+Any `"meta"` members **MUST** have an object value, the contents of which can be used for custom extensions.

 > Note: In a single document, you can think of the `type` and `id` as a composite key that uniquely references resource objects in another part of the document.